sonocotta/raspberry-media-center/README.md

 I did few audio projects in the past, some using [ESP32](https://hackaday.io/project/173620-loud-esp), some using larger [Orange Pi](https://hackaday.io/project/191936-orange-pi-home-media-center) and [Raspberry Pi](https://hackaday.io/project/162373-orangepi-zero-pulse-music-server-using-i2s-dac) devices.
 Each has its pros and cons, and with each iteration, I'm trying to focus on the details that were working best for me, while actually using those devices at home.

 What is special about the Raspberry eco-system is of course its community support.
 Being a not-so-strong software developer, I often have to rely on the work that other people did and baked into the base Raspbian image.
-Attaching a DAC, Ethernet, and IR reader is as simple as adding 3 lines into the `config.txt` file, which is a bit of a magic really
+Attaching a DAC, Ethernet, and IR reader is as simple as adding 3 lines into the `config.txt` file, which is a bit of magic really

 ```
 dtoverlay=gpio-ir,gpio_pin=23